Rising-Stars-by-Sunshine/Boen-Final-Project/code/README.md

 # Code Folder

 ## 1. Overview
 This folder contains Jupyter Notebooks for analyzing **Twitter Bot Detection**, **Social Network Analysis**, and **Causal Inference**.
-The tasks include performing social network analysis using centrality measures, training predictive models using hypergraph neural networks, and applying **Regression Discontinuity Design (RD)** to study the impact of Twitter’s subscription program on user engagement.
+The tasks include performing social network analysis using centrality measures and structure hole measure, training predictive models using hypergraph neural networks, and applying **Regression Discontinuity Design (RD)** to study the impact of Twitter’s subscription program on user engagement.

 ## 2. Files Included

+- **`Explanation.ipynb(Main)`**:
+  - **Purpose**: Performs social network analysis on the **Twibot-22** dataset, focusing on the differences between human and bot accounts in terms of centrality measures, including degree centrality, closeness centrality, and betweenness centrality.

 - **`causal_inference.ipynb`**:
   - **Purpose**: Implements Regression Discontinuity Design (RD) to investigate the impact of Twitter’s subscription program on user engagement, such as weekly study time or tweet frequency.

-- **`Explanation.ipynb`**:
-  - **Purpose**: Performs social network analysis on the **Twibot-22** dataset, focusing on the differences between human and bot accounts in terms of centrality measures, including degree centrality, closeness centrality, and betweenness centrality.

 - **`prediction.ipynb`**:
   - **Purpose**: Trains a **Hypergraph Neural Network** to detect Twitter bots by leveraging user profile features and social network relationships.